 The games will be played on every second Thursday (January/July/August will be a break).
 Each team scores match points based on the results of the individual pinball games anywhere from 1-4 points on each game.
 At the end of each game the team with the most match points records a match win, while the other team records a loss, there is also a scenario where the teams can tie.
 League standings are based on a simple win/loss/tie record.
 The final league night will involve playoffs with teams in a true double knockout format.
 The top three teams at the end of the year receive end year cash and prizes.

 II.
 TEAM ROSTERS

-Teams consist of at least 4 players.
-Of these, 2 players will act as the team “Captain and Assistant Captain.”
-Captains are responsible for organizing their team and corresponding with the league about match results.
+Teams consist of at least 6 players.
+Of these, 1 players will act as the team “Captain” Captains are responsible for organizing their team and corresponding with the league about match results.
 Captains also serve as team representatives in each of the matches.
 Prior to the start of each season Captains must register their teams, submit their rosters to the league.
 If a team would like to make a roster change, at any point during the season, then that team’s CAPTAIN must submit a request to the DHPL for approval.

 - Roster Breakdown

-- Teams consist of at least 4 players, and a maximum of 10 teams in Season 1 (2022)
+- Teams consist of at least 6 players, and a maximum of 8 teams

 - Roster Limitations